-This course is a comparative study of (a) the private law rights and obligations in and (b) the regulatory regime of pension funds and investment funds in Hong Kong and in the PRC.
-In relation to (a), emphasis will be placed on the different legal structures used in the two jurisdictions to operate pension and investment funds, and the differences in the extent of the rights and duties of the parties arising thereunder.
+LLAW6097 Pension and investment funds in Hong Kong and the PRC extent of the rights and duties of the parties arising thereunder.
 In relation to (b), emphasis will be placed on a few recent legislative developments in both jurisdictions, such as the new legislative framework on mandatory provident funds in Hong Kong, and the provisional regulation on investment funds in the PRC.
 Knowledge of PRC law is helpful, but not a pre-requisite to this course.